skdw/kubernetes-cert/README.md

 ### Borg heritage
 [Google Cloud podcast](https://www.gcppodcast.com/post/episode-46-borg-and-k8s-with-john-wilkes/)

-### Kubernetes architecture

-Node types:
-- **Control Plane** (cp), master nodes
-  - `kube-apiserver` agent - all other agents send their requests to `kube-api` to authenticate, authorize and send them do destination
-  - `kube-scheduler` - determines which node will host a Pod of containers
-  - `etcd` database
-  - state storage...
-- **Worker** nodes (minions)
-  - `kubelet` - primary agent: systemd process, receives requests to run the containers, download images, configurations, sends back status to `kube-apiserver`
-  - `kube-proxy` - creates manages net rules to expose the container on the network

-`etcd` is a consistent and highly-available key value store used as Kubernetes' backing store for all cluster data only `kube-apiserver` talks to `etcd` database so that it is responsible for the persistent state of the database

-[Fluentd](fluentd.org) - logging mechanism across cluster

 ### Terminology
 - **Containers** are part of `Pod` (larger object)
   - they share an IP address, access to storage, namespace